Opinion: Prizepicks Is a Threat to Youth

 The lower age requirements of new daily fantasy apps encourage gambling addictions in young adults.
 We need to enforce strict regulations for these up-and-coming sites in order to ensure that they do not heavily incorporate aspects of traditional online gambling and that they do not allow users to join below a proper age.

-Finn Papenfus is a senior at M-A. He looks forward to writing about sports, politics and other stories.
-Finn plays golf and watches football in his free time.
+Finn Papenfus was a senior at M-A. He looked forward to writing about sports, politics and other stories.
+Finn played golf and watched football in his free time.